By Evelyn Nguyen, Oct 7, 2024

-Laotian cuisine shares similarities with the flavors and ingredients found in Thailand and Vietnam, featuring fresh herbs, spices, noodles, and rice.
+Laotian cuisine shares similarities with the flavours and ingredients found in Thailand and Vietnam, featuring fresh herbs, spices, noodles, and rice.
 Sticky rice, known as khao niaw, is a staple food in Laos.
 Traditionally steamed in a cone-shaped bamboo basket and then served in a covered basket, it is eaten by hand alongside spicy soups and meat-based dishes.
 Dining in Laos is a communal experience, with dishes shared among everyone at the table.

 In addition to local delicacies, Vientiane, the capital of Laos, offers a selection of excellent French restaurants and cafes, a legacy of the country's colonial past.
 If you're seeking authentic cuisine during your visit, be sure to explore this list of must-try foods in Laos.